Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Nonlinear Fourier transform

-The nonlinear Fourier transform (and its inverse) are defined solely in terms of the temporal $P$-equation \eqref{eq:dv-dt}.
-The spatial $M$-equation \eqref{eq:dv-dz} is used in a brief, and critical, propagation step, but plays no role in the definition of the nonlinear Fourier transform.

-If for a given $\lambda \in \mathbb{C}$, the operator $L-\lambda I$, here equivalent to $D I-P$ representing \eqref{eq:dv-dt}, is not invertible, we say that $\lambda$ belongs to the spectrum of $L$ and $v(t,\lambda)$ represents its associated eigenfunction.
-In finite-dimensional Hilbert spaces of matrices the spectrum is a discrete finite set, called eigenvalues.
+If for a given $\lambda \in \Complex$ the operator $L-\lambda I$ is not invertible, then we say that $\lambda$ belongs to the spectrum of $L$ and $v(t,\lambda)$ represents its associated eigenvector.
+In finite-dimensional Hilbert spaces of matrices the spectrum is a discrete finite set of eigenvalues.
 This may no longer be true in infinite-dimensional spaces of operators, where the eigenvalues (if they exist) may only be one part of the spectrum.
 See Appendix~\ref{app:stso}.

 The nonlinear Fourier transform of a signal $x(t)$ with respect to an operator $L$ in a Lax pair is defined via the spectral analysis of the $L$ operator, which we consider next.